dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 ### Configuring Auth0 on ASP.NET Core Apps

-Having the configuration data from Auth0's dashboard, you can modify your Web API application in order to integrate with [Auth0](https://auth0.com/).
-As a first step, you add an Auth0 section in the `appsettings.json` configuration file, as shown below:
+After creating the Auth0 API, you will have to modify your application in order to hand the identity management over to [Auth0](https://auth0.com/).
+As a first step, you will need to add an Auth0 section in the `appsettings.json` configuration file, as shown below:

 ```json
 {